regaw-leinad/homebridge-winix-purifiers/README.md

 ids associated with your account.
 I have used this to successfully get my device ids.
 Follow the setup and auth steps in the [README](https://github.com/hfern/winix/blob/master/README.md).
 You should then be able to find your device ids in the file `~/.config/winix/config.json`

+> **Note:** While third-party tools like [@hfern](https://github.com/hfern) Python CLI can be incredibly useful, it's
+> important to be aware of potential security implications when using such tools.
+Always ensure you understand the risks
+> and follow best practices for security when handling your device's credentials.